harshptl14/harshptl14/README.md

 I'm Harsh, a graduate student in computer science, who spends his day in SUNY New Paltz, and his night building indie web and mobile tools, and occasionally changing sizes in Figma when he gets fomo.
 <br>
-- 🔭 I’m currently working on one of the tools for toolpool.cool.
+- 🔭 I’m currently working on Speck(AI micro learning platform).
-- 🌱 I’m currently learning old-school Java.
+- 🌱 I’m currently doing LeetCode.
-- 💬 Ask me about Web development, React, Flutter, and UI/UX.
+- 💬 Ask me about Full-stack development, Cloud, and Software Engineering in general.
-- 📫 How to reach me: [Instagram](https://www.instagram.com/harshptl14/), [Twitter](https://twitter.com/harshptl14), [LinkedIn](https://www.linkedin.com/in/harshptl14/), [Pinterest](https://www.pinterest.ca/harshptl14/).
+- 📫 How to reach me: [Twitter](https://twitter.com/harshptl14), [LinkedIn](https://www.linkedin.com/in/harshptl14/).

 # Things, I work on!